-- Those people who have suffered a mental health disorder at any point in their life tend to be twice as likely to have had a heart disease or experienced stroke.
+- Those people who have suffered a mental health disorder at any point in their life tend to be twice as likely to have had a heart disease or experienced stroke

-- Those people who have not developed stroke or heart disease are more likely to be at a long-term risk of developing cardiovascular diseases when compared with the general population.
+- Those people who have not developed stroke or heart disease are more likely to be at a long-term risk of developing cardiovascular diseases when compared with the general population

 - The study included people who had schizophrenia, major depressive and anxiety disorders and bipolar disorders.
-Some of the psychiatric drugs that were examined include antidepressants, antipsychotics, mood-stabilizing medications and benzodiazepine.
+Some of the psychiatric drugs that were examined include antidepressants, antipsychotics, mood-stabilizing medications and benzodiazepine

-- Dr. Goldie mentioned three major factors to account for the elevated risk.
+- Dr. Goldie mentioned three major factors to account for the elevated risk

-- People with mental health disorders tend to often exhibit behavioural risk factors such the use of tobacco and alcohol, lack of physical activity and poor diet.
+- People with mental health disorders tend to often exhibit behavioural risk factors such the use of tobacco and alcohol, lack of physical activity and poor diet

 - Psychiatric medications can cause weight gain and impair the breakdown of sugars as well as fats by the body.
 This can cause obesity, diabetes and high cholesterol.
-Psychiatric medications can alone increase the risk by manifolds.
+Psychiatric medications can alone increase the risk by manifolds

-She added that the stigma that is associated with mental illness also affects care that healthcare professionals provide.
+She added that the stigma that is associated with mental illness also affects the care that healthcare professionals provide.
 According to Dr. Goldie, people with mental health problems are less likely to receive risk-reducing drug therapies or go through coronary procedures such as bypass surgery.